emqxarchive/emqx-docs-en/modules/tcp_protocol.md

 2. On the platform side, the main body is the emqx-tcp module and the EMQ X system. emqx-tcp is responsible for the encoding and decoding of messages, and the agent subscribes to downlink topics.
 Realize to convert the uplink message into the MQTT message PUBLISH in the EMQ X system to the entire system; convert the downlink MQTT message into the message structure of the TCP private protocol, and send it to the terminal.
 3. The other side can subscribe to the topic of the upstream PUBLISH message appearing in 2 to receive the upstream message.
 Or to publish a message to a specific downlink topic to send data to the terminal side.

-## TCP private protocol access gateway startup method

-Through the dashboard page, you can open the TCP private protocol access gateway
+## Create module

-Open [EMQ X Dashboard](http://127.0.0.1:18083/#/modules), click the "Modules" tab on the left, and select Add
+Open [EMQ X Dashboard](http://127.0.0.1:18083/#/modules), click the "Modules" tab on the left, and choose to add:

 ![image-20200927213049265](./assets/modules.png)